giantswarm/docs/src/content/ui-api/kubectl-gs/update-cluster.md

 user_questions:
   - How can I upgrade a workload cluster from the command line?
   - How can I schedule a workload cluster upgrade from the command line?
+  - How can I remove the schedule of a workload cluster from the command line?
 ---

 This command's purpose is to modify details of a workload cluster.
 Currently it allows to upgrade a workload cluster to a newer [release]({{< relref "/general/releases" >}}).